 A visit to the National Gallery of Ireland is free.
-Since 1854, when it opened its doors for the first time, the National Gallery of Ireland has always believed that the National Collection is the nation’s collection and as such is available for your pleasure almost all year round.
-For 361 days a year the National Gallery of Ireland will inspire, delight and entertain you with tours, workshops, lectures and Thursday Lates events, all for free.
+Since 1864, when the Gallery first opened its doors, the national collection has been available for the nation to enjoy all year round.
+For 361 days a year the National Gallery of Ireland will inspire, delight and entertain you with tours, workshops, lectures, all for free.

 2. Family fun

 Is your child a tiny Tintoretto, a mini Monet or a pint-sized Picasso?
 If so grab an ‘art backpack’ or a children’s audio guide and explore and create at the National Gallery!
-Sundays are family days at the Gallery, with free drop-in workshops in the Maples and Calder Creative Space from 11.30am-1.30pm, and a tour of the collection especially for younger visitors at 12.30pm!
+Sundays are family days at the Gallery, with free drop-in workshops in the Maples Group Creative Space from 11.30am-1.30pm, and a tour of the collection especially for younger visitors at 12.30pm!
 Check out our What’s On calendar for information on upcoming events or follow the National Gallery of Ireland through Facebook, Twitter and Instagram.

 4. Get creative

 It’s not all about the children.
 Adults and teens are encouraged to pick up a pencil and learn or improve your drawing skills with artist-led workshops that take place in blocks throughout the year.
 Have you ever wanted to have your artwork hanging on the walls of the National Gallery?
 Well now you can (sort of).
-Our permanent Maples and Calder Creative Space, located in our Atrium, has all the materials you need to make your masterpiece and afterwards hang it in the space for all to admire!
-Please see our Education Programme for information on all events.
+Our permanent Maples Group Creative Space, located in our Atrium, has all the materials you need to make your masterpiece and afterwards hang it in the space for all to admire!
+Please see our What's On calendar for information on all events.